cookiecutter-flask/cookiecutter-flask/README.rst

 - Update default year in cookiecutter.json.
 Thanks @Omeryl
 - Correct testing of redirects in webtests.
 Thanks @Widdershin
 - Fix POST action in nav form.
 Thanks @Widdershin.
+- Update Bootstrap (3.1.1) and jQuery (2.1.0)
+- Optional support for bower.
+- Minified assets aren't used in dev environment.

 0.3.0 (12/08/2013)